chethanuk/golem-agentic/ts-prototype/README.md

 ### RTTIST installation

-User has to install RTTIST, and i think we can help it with the help of golem-cli, and I don't know how exactly, but many times user has to install things and given these are within the typescript ecosystem, it shouldn't hurt them
+User should never ever install RTTIST/typegen, and i think we can help it with the help of golem-cli by directly using typegen API. golem-cli should re-do what typegen does inspired from code like https://github.com/rttist/rttist/blob/main/packages/plugins/vite6-plugin-rttist/src/index.ts.

+### RTTIST vs deepkit

-The metadata generation pathway is much more convincing to me than deepkit's magic of transformers (or even rttists transformers) that we are able to avoid these transformer plugins which can hurt the user with deadly errors
+The metadata generation pathway is much more convincing to me than deepkit's magic of transformers (or even rttists transformers).

-Also, always use RC versions
+We have more flexibility.
+Note that, we need type-metadata initialisation before user's code start doing its work.

+There are 2 ways to do it.
+1. Load the generated module along with user's module.
+If the runtime can take an `Array[String]` representing the sorted order of modules to be initialised, that can help avoid using custom transformers/compilers.
+It gives more flexibility to users if they need to use a specific transformer later on.
+Currently in rust code, I am importing 2 modules along with SDK module - user's module and user's type-metadata-initialisation

+2. Use transformer plugin, that will combine everything to 1 user module.
+But I will be suprised, if we assume that user will never have other initialisers that, and end up seeing an existing configuration related to type-metadata - meaning, when we use transformer plugins, we are leaking internal details to what we are doing.

+Note: RTTIST versions should be the very latest - RC

 ```
 npm install -g @rttist/typegen@rc